Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Introduction

 Let us discuss our first contribution in a bit more detail.
 Suppose that the goal is to use a bipartite resource state $\rho_{AB}$ along with one-way LOCC to simulate a perfect quantum channel of dimension $d$.
 It is not always possible to perform this simulation exactly, and for most resource states, an error will occur.
 We can quantify the simulation error either in terms of the diamond distance \cite{Kit97} or the channel infidelity \cite{GLN04}.
 However, we prove here that the simulation error is the same, regardless of whether we use the channel infidelity or the diamond distance, when quantifying the deviation between the simulation and an ideal quantum channel (note that a similar result was found previously in \cite{SW21} and we exploit similar techniques to arrive at our conclusion here).
-Next, in order to obtain a lower bound on the simulation error, and due to the fact that it is computationally challenging to optimize over one-way LOCC channels, we optimize the error over the larger set of two-extendible channels and show that the resulting quantity can be calculated by means of a semi-definite program.
+Next, in order to obtain a lower bound on the simulation error, and due to the fact that it is computationally challenging to optimize over one-way LOCC channels, we optimize the error over the larger set of two-PPT-extendible channels (defined in Section~\ref{sec:2pk-ch}) and show that the resulting quantity can be calculated by means of a semi-definite program.
 By exploiting the unitary covariance symmetry of the ideal quantum channel, we reduce the computational complexity of the semi-definite program to depend only on the dimension of the resource state $\rho_{AB}$ being considered.
-Furthermore, we add positive-partial-transpose constraints \cite{Rai99,Rai01} to the set of two-extendible channels in order to obtain an even tighter lower bound on the simulation error.
 This constitutes our main contribution to the analysis of teleportation with an imperfect resource state.
 We also provide a general formulation of the simulation problem when trying to simulate an arbitrary channel using one-way LOCC and a resource state.